maree16/UserAdminApp/README.md

 # UserAdminApp
-This is WPF application which purpose is to perform CRUD operations on ElasticSearch data.
+This is a WPF application which purpose is to perform CRUD operations on ElasticSearch data.
 To run this Application

 download
 maree16/EmployeeEventFlowWithElasticSearch
 maree16/EventFlowWithElasticSearchOrganization

-each solution has two Api
+Each solution has two Api
 1) EventFlowApi
 2) EventFlowApi.Read